-If anyone tells you he or she hates authentic Italian food, step away immediately because that is not natural human behavior.
-The fact of the matter is, everyone we know loves an old-school Italian meal, complete with red sauce, meatballs and all the other specialties nonna used to make.
+If anyone tells you he or she hates authentic Italian food, step away immediately because that is not natural human behavior (if you feel the need to call the CDC to have them quarantined, we’re not going to stop you, either).
+It is a proven fact that everyone loves an old-school Italian meal, from the red sauce to the meatballs to all the other specialties nonna used to make, the plates of food bring about sheer joy in one’s soul.
+(Down a nonna?
+If you need to learn how to make your own mouther-watering meatballs here.)
 True Italian food like this doesn’t need any bells or whistles to make people come back for more, which is the simple philosophy at NYC’s Il Principe restaurant in Hotel Hugo.

 Il Principe’s menu is classic Italian, highlighting simple, delicious ingredients.
 What made you want to start cooking this type of food?

-You were born and raised in Manila, Philippines, surrounded by a family who always loved to cook.
-Are there any techniques you learned in these early years you still carry with you today?
+Are there any techniques you learned in your early years cooking for your family in the Philippines that you still carry with you today?

 The values I learned are key.
 Growing up I was surrounded with family cooking together.
 Whenever we had an occasion, we worked as a team.
 Working in the kitchen today, I treat my guys as a family because I spend an enormous amount of time with them.
 I try to instill a teamwork environment where mutual support means having each other’s backs, establishing a foundation of trust and encouraging them to come together as one.
 When you love to cook, it shows in your food no matter what you make.
 Cooking is not only about creating food, it’s about sharing memories with those around you.

 Many regions of Italy are represented on your menu.
 Could you break down a dish, talk a little bit about its history and why it’s an important part of Il Principe’s lineup?